Design and build quality

-Every on-board sound card or discrete sound card has a 3.5mm headphone cum speaker female output jack and headphones generally come with a 3.5mm male connecter to plug into this jack.
-However the Sirus has to support 5.1 channel sound and so the connection is a bit more complex.
+Every onboard sound card or discrete sound card has a 3.5mm headphone cum speaker female output jack and headphones generally come with a 3.5mm male connector to plug into this jack.
+However, the Sirus has to support 5.1 channel sound and so the connection is a bit more complex.
 There are two ways to connect the headphones.
 The analog method requires you to connect the headphones directly to your 5.1 capable sound card via the bundled adapter and cables.
 There is a detailed instruction booklet to explain how to connect the headphones properly.
 This connection method also requires you to also connect one USB wire to provide power for the headphone lights which look cool when gaming in the dark.

 Coolermaster also provides a free software from its website which gives a few EQ options to tweak the sound further.
-The Sirus built in soundcard is pretty good and a noticeable improvement over on-board sound.
-The real time volume control adjustments are very useful in gaming and audio alike so even if you have a decent quality sound card you might want to still use the CM Tactical Mixing console.
+The Sirus built-in soundcard is pretty good and a noticeable improvement over onboard sound.
+The real-time volume control adjustments are very useful in gaming and audio alike so even if you have a decent quality sound card you might want to still use the CM Tactical Mixing console.

 - Performance – Audio

-Most gaming headphones aren’t really suited for music but CM thinks differently and targets the Sirus at both gamers and so called audiophiles alike.
+Most gaming headphones aren’t really suited for music but CM thinks differently and targets the Sirus at both gamers and so-called audiophiles alike.
 I fired up a few high bit rate MP3 and FLAC songs from varied genres expecting a rather mediocre performance but I was pleasantly surprised that it sounded rather good!

 First off, for all those expecting the Sirus to have massive amounts of bass, they are going to be disappointed.
 The bass was decent but I have heard better at lower price points.
 The mids were surprisingly good, very neutral and detailed.
 Treble was another standout as it was clear and crisp without sounding very harsh.
-Soundstage was the definite trump card of these headphones as I haven’t heard much better at any price point.
+The Soundstage was the definite trump card of these headphones as I haven’t heard much better at any price point.
 You can easily concentrate on any one instrument in the song playing.
-I am sure this will help figuring out where you are getting shot at in games as well.
-Ok there are negative points as well.
+I am sure this will help to figure out where you are getting shot at in games as well.
+Okay, there are negative points as well.
 Male vocals sound a bit weird and unnatural at times and no EQ can help with that.
 But other than that the audio performance was quite good though not exactly audiophile quality as CM claims.

 Performance- Movies and Gaming

 I fired up a few DVDs and enabled 5.1 audio.
 Movies sound quite different once you enable 5.1 audio.
 You can easily make out sounds coming from different directions which is good.
-However the bass performance wasn’t up to the mark to recreate those explosions and earth shattering sounds that so many movies have nowadays.
+However, the bass performance wasn’t up to the mark to recreate those explosions and earth shattering sounds that so many movies have nowadays.
 Vocals were quite clear which was nice and positional cues thrown by the 8 different speakers did help improve the movie experience over normal 2 channel headphones.

 All in all movie watching was nice for movies but the lower than average bass performance did take away a bit from the experience.
 Gaming was similar though fewer games support 5.1 channel audio.
 Playing MW2 was great as I could hear more accurately from where I was being shot at.
 I found myself sometimes inadvertently turning my head around when I heard some shots coming practically from behind me.
-Of course all this helped merely in seeing who was shooting me before I died since unfortunately 5.1 audio doesn’t help if you are a noob at gaming like me!
+Of course, all this helped merely in seeing who was shooting me before I died since unfortunately, 5.1 audio doesn’t help if you are a noob at gaming like me!
 All in all the gaming experience improved a notch with the Sirus.